over-taylor-turf/fake-drug-names/README.md

 ## Project Description ✅

-For Project 2, I will be creating a ✨ *fake prescription drug name generator*. ✨
+For Project 2, I present a ✨ *fake prescription drug name generator*. ✨
 - Do you ever think to yourself, 'how did they come up with this truly terrible drug name?' when you're watching commercials in between your favorite episode of The Bachelorette?
 - Do you ever ask, 'is this an SNL sketch or is this cable TV?' when you hear promotions for Tridesivir, Hydrofam, or Butonial?

 Well, my site will now take the, albeit very little, thinking out of giant drug corporations naming processes!

-Enter the *Prescription Drug Name Generator*.
+Enter the *Medpramin*.
 A website that will randomize a drug name for you based on my own unique data set alongside a medical API with randomized drug facts.
+How did I come up with the name *Medpramin*?
+I generated it from my site!

 [Reddit Inspiration](https://res.cloudinary.com/overturf/image/upload/v1635526902/Screen_Shot_2021-10-29_at_8.53.35_AM_jpkz54.png)

 ## API ✅

-I will be using a very strange API, that took me a very long time to find!
+I will be using two medical API's.

-My API is called "[DailyMed](https://dailymed.nlm.nih.gov/dailymed/app-support-web-services.cfm)" and it returns specific drug fact data.
-I want to use it for randomized drug fact data in order to create some real-looking stats for my fake prescription drugs.
+The first API is called "[DailyMed](https://dailymed.nlm.nih.gov/dailymed/app-support-web-services.cfm)" and it returns specific drug fact data, for example: "PAROXETINE TABLET, FILM COATED, EXTENDED RELEASE [MODAVAR PHARMACEUTICALS LLC]".
+I want to use this data in order to create some real-looking stats for my fake prescription drugs.
 DailyMed offers different details on prescription drugs, but the specific data I want is within this [object](https://dailymed.nlm.nih.gov/dailymed/services/v2/spls.json), when I make API calls, this is the information I am getting back.
 I am only using the data within the keys called "title" and I have set up a method to randomize which "title" data I get back.

-I am only giving you a small example of all 100 objects, please use the link above to see the full data set.
+Here is a small sample of the data, please use the link above to see the full data set.

 ```js
 {data: {